 - Because the leaking mitral valve causes backward flow of blood, not enough blood flows forward out of the heart to meet the needs of the body.
 So the heart must work even harder to keep up.

-Though many people who have mitral regurgitation have no symptoms, if left untreated, it can result in arrhythmia (abnormal heart rhythm), congestive heart failure or blood clots, which can cause a stroke.
+Though many people with mitral regurgitation have no symptoms, if left untreated, it can result in arrhythmia (abnormal heart rhythm), congestive heart failure or blood clots, which can cause a stroke.

 - Heart attack